-Inappropriate behaviour towards children and young people will be managed swiftly and in accordance with our school policies and legal obligations.
-Child safety and wellbeing will be paramount.
+The School swiftly manages any inappropriate behaviour towards students, in accordance with our policies and legal obligations.
+Child safety and wellbeing is the paramount consideration when managing inappropriate behaviour.

 13.4 Monitoring and maintenance of staff credentials

 The School has measures in place to ensure that all staff engaged in child-connected work have up-to-date and valid credentials.
 These will be checked and monitored annually or as required.